Ukraine marks its third Easter at war as it comes under fire from Russian drones and troops

 Ukraine’s air force said that Russia had launched 24 Shahed drones overnight, of which 23 were shot down.

 Six people, including a child, were wounded in a drone strike in the eastern Kharkiv region, regional Gov. Oleh Syniehubov said.
-Ten more were wounded in an airstrike Sunday afternoon on the Kharkiv regional capital, also called Kharkiv, Syniehubov said, adding the city was attacked by an aerial bomb.
+Fourteen more were wounded in an airstrike Sunday afternoon on the Kharkiv regional capital, also called Kharkiv, the regional prosecutor’s office said.
+Syniehubov said the city was attacked by an aerial bomb.

 Fires broke out when debris from drones that were shot down fell on buildings in the neighboring Dnipropetrovsk region.
 No casualties were reported.